Department of Music, University of KwaZulu-Natal, Durban

-The society extends a special invitation to undergraduate and postgraduate students to submit proposals and/or attend the congress.
-Students whose proposals are accepted may apply to SASRIM for limited financial support.
+The society extends a special invitation to undergraduate and postgraduate students to submit proposals.
+Students whose proposals are accepted may apply to SASRIM for financial support towards travel and accommodation.

-- papers (20 minutes for presentation and 10 minutes for response)
+- papers (20 minutes presentation + 10 minutes open discussion)

-- lecture-demonstrations (45 minutes for presentation and 15 minutes for response)
+- lecture-demonstrations (45 minutes presentation + 15 minutes open discussion)

-- panel discussions (45 minutes for presentation and 15 minutes for response)
+- panels (45 minutes presentation + 15 minutes open discussion)

-- performances and/or demonstrations (20 – 45 minutes for presentation and 10 minutes for response)
+- performances and/or demonstrations (20 – 45 minutes presentation + 10 minutes open discussion)